h6y3/neovim_zettelkasten_ai/README.md

    export ANTHROPIC_API_KEY="your_api_key_here"
    ```

+6. **Avante.nvim build failures on Mac**: If Avante.nvim fails to build:
+   - Ensure Rust is properly installed: `rustc --version`
+   - Try building manually:
+     ```bash
+     cd ~/.local/share/nvim/lazy/avante.nvim
+     make BUILD_FROM_SOURCE=true
+     ```
+   - If you continue to have issues, consider modifying your lazy.nvim configuration to use prebuilt binaries instead of building from source

-6. **RAG functionality not working**: Ensure your Documents directory is properly set and contains relevant files.
+7. **RAG functionality not working**: Ensure your Documents directory is properly set and contains relevant files.

-7. **Unexpected text formatting**: If text is being reformatted unexpectedly:
+8. **Unexpected text formatting**: If text is being reformatted unexpectedly:
    - Check if auto-formatting is enabled with `:set formatoptions?`
    - If it contains 'a', auto-formatting is on - toggle it off with `<leader>tf`
    - For manual control, use `<leader>gq` to format only when needed